top of page

 B: I hear the trotting of a pyeballed palfrey - make haste!

-CC disappears upstairs - B sees Scrope's Dormeuse carriage approach
+CC disappears upstairs - B sees Scrope's little Dormeuse carriage approach

 B: Scrope!
 Hobhouse! (brings out bumpers of Cider)